RoboticsURJC-students/2017-tfg-richard-nicklas/README.md

 for a while was enough to fit the early projects needs, but soon enough I met with some shortcomings that forced me to leave the platform and transition to a real FPGA.

-The project is divided in Chapters with well defined objectives that aim to achieve complex image processing in an open source FPGA.
-Each chapter links to a folder with the source, diagrams and examples in https://github.com/JdeRobot/FPGA-robotics/tree/master/Projects/ComputerVision repository
+The project is divided in Chapters with well defined objectives that aim to take steps to eventualy achieve complex image processing in an open source FPGA.
+Each chapter links to a folder with the source, diagrams and examples in this [github repository](https://github.com/JdeRobot/FPGA-robotics/tree/master/Projects/ComputerVision)